High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Experiments

-\textbf{Effect of pretraining datasets.} When we increase the number of pretraining datasets, we observe a consistent improvement on fine-tuned target task performance.
-This effect is particularly pronounced on the \textsc{UR-FUNNY} target task, which shows the biggest improvement using pretrained parameters from $0$ to $3$ multitask datasets.
-This implies that \names\ learns more generalizable multimodal features as more tasks are involved in multitask training.

-\textbf{Effect of target dataset size.} We observed an inverse correlation between target task size and performance improvement: the smallest dataset, \textsc{UR-FUNNY}, benefited the most ($+2.4\%$) from transfer learning.
+From Table~\ref{tab:transfer}, we found that on all four combinations of multitask pretraining and fine-tuning, weights learned from other multimodal tasks generalize well to new modalities and tasks, improving performance over single target-task training (mean and standard deviation over $10$ runs).
+When we increase the number of pretraining datasets, we observe a consistent improvement in fine-tuned target task performance.
+There is an inverse correlation between target task size and performance improvement: the smallest dataset, \textsc{UR-FUNNY}, benefited the most ($+2.4\%$) from transfer learning from $0$ to $3$ multitask datasets.
 This implies that our multimodal pretraining-fine-tuning paradigm is useful for low-resource target modalities and tasks.

-\textbf{Effect of transfer modalities.} We compare transfer learning performance across different levels of partial observability.
-While one would expect transfer to \textsc{MIMIC} to be the hardest due to its modality set $\{ \textrm{time-series}, \textrm{table} \}$ being completely disjoint from the remaining $3$ datasets, we still observe a $+0.8\%$ gain as compared to single-task training.
+Finally, we compare transfer learning performance across different levels of partial observability.
+While one would expect the transfer to \textsc{MIMIC} to be the hardest due to its modality set $\{ \textrm{time-series}, \textrm{table} \}$ being completely disjoint from the remaining $3$ datasets, we still observe a $+0.8\%$ gain as compared to single-task training.
 Therefore, \names\ can generalize to new modalities and tasks.
 Unsurprisingly, for datasets with more overlap (e.g., \textsc{UR-FUNNY} with complete overlap in $\{ \textrm{text}, \textrm{video}, \textrm{audio} \}$ with respect to pretraining), we find larger improvements using transfer learning over single-task models ($+2.4\%$).